kmissoumi/saucectl-espresso-example/README.md

 saucectl configure

 # run test
+# this will use the default configuration in ./sauce/config.yml
 # this will upload the demo and test apps to your account
 saucectl run --verbose && echo 'Go to level 2!' || echo 'STOP and send logs!'